KMNitesh05/sodium-ion-battery-electrolyte-dataset/README.md

 ...
 ```

-Each file is a single equilibrated snapshot.
+Each file is a PBC-wrapped single equilibrated snapshot.
 Some files additionally carry per-atom momenta and forces, and per-frame energy/stress in the header; `ase.io.read` handles both transparently.

 ### Metadata (`data/na_ion_salt_concentrations_and_dens.csv`)